 The successes of the project

 We are proud to have reached close to 10,000 people and distributed more than 2000 mosquito nets.
 We visited clinics to talk to pregnant women and to teach students in different schools, e.g. the village school Bangou and the Lycée de Tigaza.
 We further arranged community talks with underprivileged families on a regular basis, working in towns and cities such as Bertoua, Bali, Limbe and Yaoundé.

 With a donation of 10 € a family can be protected with a specially treated mosquito net for 2-4 years against malaria.

 These 10 € are luxury for people in Cameroon, because they have to live with less than 1 € per day.

 Donate and spread the word!
-No one should die of malaria, especially not in 2011, when every one of these deaths is avoidable.
+No one should die of malaria if it is preventable.